 Interim dividend and share buyback program update

-With this press release, ASML has published a video interview in which CFO Roger Dassen discusses the Q3 2020 results.
-This can be viewed on www.asml.com.
+With this press release, ASML has published a video interview in which CFO Roger Dassen discusses the 2021 third-quarter results and full year 2021 outlook.
+This video and the transcript can be viewed on Q3 2021 results page.

-A conference call for investors and media will be hosted by CEO Peter Wennink and CFO Roger Dassen on October 14, 2020 at 15:00 Central European Time / 09:00 US Eastern Time.
-Details can be found on the ASML Q3 2020 results page.
+An investor call for both investors and the media will be hosted by CEO Peter Wennink and CFO Roger Dassen on October 20, 2021 at 15:00 Central European Time / 09:00 US Eastern Time.
+Details can be found on Q3 2021 results page.

 This press release contains inside information within the meaning of Article 7(1) of the EU Market Abuse Regulation.